sunyafei01/sunyafei01.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I’m now pursuing a Master’s degree in Computer Science at the University of Science and Technology of China (USTC), under the supervision of Prof. Xianghang Mi.
 I obtained my Bachelor of Engineering in Information Security from USTC in 2023.
-My research interests include AI security.
+My research interests include AI Security and Human-centric Security.
 I welcome collaboration and discussions via email.

 # 🔥 News